Runalyze/admin-docs/update.rst

 3. Purge your ``runalyze/`` directory except for ``config.php`` and extract the downloaded archive of v2.2.

-4. Import ``inc/install/switch-accountid-to-1.sql`` to your database.
+4. Attention!
+Instead of importing ``inc/install/switch-accountid-to-1.sql`` to your database use `this one <https://raw.githubusercontent.com/Runalyze/Runalyze/support/2.2.x/inc/install/switch-accountid-to-1.sql>`_.

 5. Continue with step 2 of the "Upgrade multi-user installation"